maurodoneda/SEOAnalyzer/README.md

 #

 ## Table of contents
 * [General info](#general-info)
 * [Technologies](#technologies)
 * [Setup](#setup)

 ## General info
-SEO Analyzer - This is a small project I created to analyse the SEO results of a search term in google.
+SEO Analyzer - This is a small project I created to analyze the SEO results of a search term in google.
 The project is devide in two, server app(backend) and client app(front-end). on The backend project I used C# and .Net to create a Domain Driven Architecture, where the ceneter of the aplication is the Entities.

 ![Software Architecture](image.png)

 -- Data Layer --